CALL FOR PRESENTATIONS

 Please provide a clearly stated purpose and objectives of this presentation.
 Please also list the learning outcomes, takeaways and/or actions that stem from attending this session.

-Select up to 6 keywords that are connected to the subject and/or content of your session.
+Select up to six keywords that are connected to the subject and/or content of your session.
 These keywords will allow participants to browse the program according to their interest.
-The available keywords are as follows:

 American Indian/Native American